-Cashmere is a type of wool made from the hair of Kashmir goats that live in China, India, Iran and other Asian countries.
-The fiber is extremely soft, fine, and delicate and one of the most expensive wools available.
+Cashmere is a type of wool made from the hair of Kashmir goats that live in China, India, Iran, and other Asian countries.
+The fiber is extremely soft, fine, delicate and one of the most expensive wools available.

 Cashmere knit fabric is often used to make shawls, scarves, hats, sweaters, and other clothing items.
 Cashmere garments are very popular because of their luxury.

 This fiber is “harvested” from goats without hurting or killing them, making it a more ethical choice for clothing compared to fur and other down fabrics.
 It’s also a sustainable fabric that can be naturally made by simply combing the fiber out of living goats’ coats after shearing.

 Cashmere is prized for its warmth and softness, and it can be quite expensive depending on the quality.
 Some items can cost hundreds of dollars.